 But the key here is creating more quality content than your competitors and making sure each page on your site is fully optimized.

-How to Get SEO Results
+How to Get Fast SEO Results

-First, make sure that your copy is unique on every page.
+If you want to improve your SEO rank, start by making sure that your copy is unique on every page.

 That means you’re not duplicating already written content or borrowing it from other sources.

 Google had this to say about it in March:

 “Important: The Lowest rating is appropriate if all or almost all of the MC (main content) on the page is copied with little or no time, effort, expertise, manual curation, or added value for users.
 Such pages should be rated Lowest, even if the page assigns credit for the content to another source.”Google Search Quality Evaluator Guidelines